This setting requires no knowledge of any glitches.

 Small keys are no longer dungeon-specific and can be used to open key doors in any dungeon.
 They are no longer locked to their respective dungeons and may be found anywhere (e.g. in the overworld).
 Keys under pots and keys dropped by enemies remain unchanged.
 Ten keys have been removed from the item pool (fifteen on harder difficulties).
 Big keys, maps and compasses remain dungeon-specific and have not been randomized outside of their respective dungeons.

 Five randomly chosen single-entrance caves/houses (which do not ordinarily lead to an item location) now lead to take-any caves.
 Four of these caves offer players the choice between a Heart Container and a Blue Potion refill, and the fifth leads to a sword upgrade (which has been taken from the item pool).
 This means there are only 3 swords to be found in the regular item pool.
 The Heart Containers are bonus ones in addition to the ones existing in the item pool.
 However it is not possible to have more than a total of 20 hearts.
 The Blue Potion refills require you to already have an empty bottle.

 This setting randomizes where entrances lead.
 For example walking into Kakariko shop might take you to a fairy fountain, and so on.
 Different entrance types are grouped together and then each group is randomized.
 How entrances are grouped depends on which shuffle you choose.
 Overworld transitions are never randomized.

 Multi-entrance caves/dungeons exhibit some specific behaviours, unless noted otherwise:

 Link’s House and the south-facing entrance leading to the back of Kakariko bar are not randomized.
-However on Inverted World State note that Link’s House (in the Dark World) and the Bomb Shop (in the Light World) are both randomized.
+Note that on Inverted World State that Link’s House exits to a random overworld location (instead of at the Bomb Shop) and both Link’s House and the Bomb Shop are randomized.